maxim2266/str/README.md

 #### String Deallocation

 `void str_free(const str s)`<br>
 Deallocates any memory held by the owning string object.
 No-op for references.
-After this function the object is in unknown and unusable state.
+After a call to this function the string object is in unknown and unusable state.

+String objects on the stack can also be declared as `str_auto` instead of `str` to deallocate any memory held by the string when the variable goes out of scope.

 #### String Modification